 Central Massachusetts Food Co-op Market Study

 Central Mass Grown (CMG) is exploring the establishment of a local food cooperative grocery store in Worcester, MA.
 As the Buy Local organization for Worcester County, CMG received grant funding to research and plan for the creation of a food co-op that would source its inventory from local producers and invite membership from local farmers, makers and shoppers.
-New Venture Advisors is conducting a market study to assess the market feasibility of a new co-op food store within the Worcester city limits.
+New Venture Advisors conducted a market study to assess the market feasibility of a new co-op food store within the Worcester city limits.
 (2019)

 Kansas Statewide Food Distribution Study